Categories

 Saint Anthony spent eighty-five years in the solitary desert.
 Shortly before his death, he told the brethren that soon he would be taken from them.
 He instructed them to preserve the Orthodox Faith in its purity, to avoid any association with heretics, and not to be negligent in their monastic struggles.
 “Strive to be united first with the Lord, and then with the saints, so that after death they may receive you as familiar friends into the everlasting dwellings.”

 The saint instructed two of his disciples, who had attended him in the final fifteen years of his life, to bury him in the desert and not in Alexandria.
-He left one of his monastic mantles to Saint Athanasios of Alexandria (January 18), and the other to Saint Serapion of Thmuis (March 21).
+He left one of his monastic mantles to Saint Athanasius of Alexandria (January 18), and the other to Saint Serapion of Thmuis (March 21).
 Saint Anthony died peacefully in the year 356, at age 105, and he was buried in the desert by his disciples.

 The Life of the famed ascetic Saint Anthony the Great was written by Saint Athanasius of Alexandria.
-This is the first biography of a saint who was not a martyr, and is considered to be one of the finest of Saint Athanasius’s writings.
+This is the first biography of a saint who was not a martyr, and is considered to be one of the finest of Saint Athanasius’ writings.
 Saint John Chrysostom recommends that this Life be read by every Christian.

-“These things are insignificant compared with Anthony’s virtues,” writes Saint Athanasios, “but judge from them what the man of God Anthony was like.
+“These things are insignificant compared with Anthony’s virtues,” writes Saint Athanasius, “but judge from them what the man of God Anthony was like.
 From his youth until his old age, he kept his zeal for asceticism, he did not give in to the desire for costly foods because of his age, nor did he alter his clothing because of the infirmity of his body.
 He did not even wash his feet with water.
 He remained very healthy, and he could see well because his eyes were sound and undimmed.
 Not one of his teeth fell out, but near the gums they had become worn due to his advanced age.
 He remained strong in his hands and feet….
 He was spoken of everywhere, and was admired by everyone, and was sought even by those who had not seen him, which is evidence of his virtue and of a soul dear to God.”

 The following works of Saint Anthony have come down to us: